iSOLveIT/mkdocs-gen/docs/Mates Studio/index.md

 !!! note

-    This is only available in Genius Environment
+    Edit Manu is only available in Genius Environment

 ### Tools Menu